berkels/match-series/README.md

 # Joint non-rigid registration and reconstruction of image series

+Joint non-rigid registration aims to calculate non-linear deformation artifacts from a series of images taken of an object.
+The calculated deformation fields can be used to correct the original image series for these artifacts.
+Applications include removal of scan noise in scanning transmission electron microscopy datasets.

 This code implements the methods proposed in the following papers:

 [1] Benjamin Berkels, Peter Binev, Douglas A. Blom, Wolfgang Dahmen, Robert C. Sharpley, and Thomas Vogt.
 Optimized imaging using non-rigid registration. *Ultramicroscopy*, 138:46--56, March 2014. [[DOI](https://dx.doi.org/10.1016/j.ultramic.2013.11.007) | [arXiv](https://arxiv.org/abs/1403.6774)]